Finnoy Travel - Travel Stories and Reviews

 Old Town

 Tallinn Old Town can be reached from the Port of Tallinn in 15 minutes by foot.
-Exploring around the old town by walking is easy and fast and there are interesting restaurants and museums to stop by.
+Exploring around the old town is easy, and there are interesting restaurants and museums where you can stop by.
 In addition, you can have amazing photos, visit churches, and see the Estonian parliament building.

 Alexander Nevsky Cathedral